usnistgov/FIPS201/_FIPS201/frontend.md

 *Zone 13F—Issue Date*.
 If used, the card issuance date SHALL be printed above the Zone 14F expiration date in YYYYMMMDD format as depicted in [Figure 4-3](#fig-4-3).

-*Zone 16F—Photo Border*.
-A border MAY be used with the photo to further identify employee affiliation, as depicted in [Figure 4-3](#fig-4-3).
+*Zone 16F—Photograph Border*.
+A border MAY be used with the photograph to further identify employee affiliation, as depicted in [Figure 4-3](#fig-4-3).
 This border MAY be used in conjunction with Zone 15F to enable departments and agencies to develop various employee categories.
-The photo border SHALL NOT obscure the photo.
+The photograph border SHALL NOT obscure the photograph.
 The border MAY be a solid or patterned line.
 For solid and patterned lines, red SHALL be reserved for emergency response officials, blue for foreign nationals, and green for contractors.
 All other colors MAY be used at the department or agency's discretion.